marlenhalvorsen/KAW/README.md

 - Entity Framework Core
 - xUnit + Moq
 - GitHub Actions (CI)

+## Continuous Integration & Branch Policy

+All code changes go through Pull Requests against the `master` branch.
+Each PR triggers the .NET Build & Test GitHub Actions workflow, which must pass before merging.
+Branch protection rules ensure that:
+- The PR branch is up to date with `master`
+- All checks (build & tests) pass successfully
+- No direct pushes are allowed to `master`

+This setup keeps the master branch stable and production-ready at all times.

 ## Project Structure
 This solution follows a layered (hexagonal) architecture: